 - Do you have minimum score requirements?
 USMLE scores in the nineties are highly preferred.

 - Do you accept Comlex scores?
-Osteopathic applicants may submit COMLEX scores but USMLE scores are recommended for consideration of an interview.
+Osteopathic applicants may submit COMLEX scores but USMLE scores are required for consideration of an interview.

 - Do you have a graduation date cut off?
 Although there is no "date of graduation" cut-off, lapses in clinical training/clinical practice may be cause for concern.